-After extensive evaluation and assessment, we have identified and unsubscribed from our lowest used journals, out of scope titles, non-essential databases, and resources with inconsistent usage.
-All remaining print periodical subscriptions have also been cancelled since they cannot be used while the library building remains closed due to COVID-19.
+After extensive evaluation and assessment, we have identified our lowest used journals, out of scope titles, non-essential databases, and resources with inconsistent usage.

-To further reduce our resource spending, the Library will be negotiating reduced or flat price increases, limiting ebook purchasing, delaying all new non-essential subscriptions, utilizing reserved funds, and leveraging our consortial participation in the California Digital Library (CDL) to maintain and expand resource access at the lowest possible cost.
+To further reduce our resource spending, the Library will be negotiating reduced or flat price increases, limiting ebook purchasing, delaying all new non-essential subscriptions, and leveraging our consortial participation in the California Digital Library (CDL) to maintain and expand resource access at the lowest possible cost.

 Criteria for Cancellation

 Curious how we make our subscriptions decisions?
 To identify journals for cancellation, we consider several criteria:

 - Online subscriptions that have historically low use (typically less than 100 full text views per year).

 - Subscriptions that do not align with the UC system’s licensing standards (Word doc).